CHTC/chtc-website-source/fellowships/index.md

 ## Developing a project

--   With the help of the mentor, the students will develop and submit a short 2-page project proposal and timeline for the summer.
+-   Successful applicants will be connected to mentors to flesh out their projects following the application and interview process.
+With the help of the mentor, the students will develop and submit a short 2-page project proposal and timeline for the summer.
--   During the Fellowship, you will work with your mentor and other collaborators.
+-   During the Fellowship, you will work with your mentors and other collaborators.
 You will also make a short presentation about your project to other Fellows and Mentors as you start your Fellowship, another midway through the project to show your progress and a final presentation about your results at the very end.

 ## Featured Fellow